Image 1 of 4

 South Downs National Park Planning Consultants

 The South Downs National Park includes Lewes, Petersfield, and Midhurst.
 Designated as a National Park, planning focuses on conserving landscapes, heritage settlements, and sustainable rural development.
-We can advise and support residential, commercial, and sensitive conversion projects within the park.

 In the last year South Downs National Park decided 1,656 applications which is well above the national average of 988.
 The approval rate was 92% (roughly equal to the national average of 88%) and 40% of applications were decided on time, (significantly below the national average of 59%).
 Stats updated March 2026 from gov. sources.
 See how South Downs National Park performs relative to other LPAs in our LPA hub.